We are here to help you make a difference.

 From 2006 – 2010 Christina was the Assistant Professor of Jewelry and Metalsmithing at Millersville University, where she won an award for her civic leadership due to her work with Ethical Metalsmiths.
 At Millersville she transformed the jewelry and metals curriculum to include responsible sourcing and entrepreneurship.

 Through hands on experience and a penchant for research Christina has expert knowledge in curriculum development and teaching, creating and launching programs, and project management for non-profit organizations, institutions and corporations.
-She has been a guest lecturer at Massachusetts College of Art, Virginia Commonwealth University, Millersville University, Pratt Institute, Queensland College of Art (Australia), Royal Melbourne Institute of Technology (Australia), Bard College, Winthrop University, Santa Fe Community College and Miami University of Ohio.
+She has been a guest lecturer at Gemological Institute of America, Massachusetts College of Art, Virginia Commonwealth University, Millersville University, Pratt Institute, Queensland College of Art (Australia), Royal Melbourne Institute of Technology (Australia), Bard College, Winthrop University, Santa Fe Community College and Miami University of Ohio.

 On a personal note, Christina is a wife, a mother, an artist, a gardener and an active community member.
 She is committed to learning and applying research to lead strategic projects designed to improve environmental and social situations on the ground.
 She is naturally curious and thoughtful and takes time to understand problems and concepts before exploring creative solutions.
 Her training as an artist has made her resilient to challenges, driven by concept, highly adaptable and always striving to contribute to a thriving society and a healthy planet.